Open-Network-Insight/oni-ml/README.md

 Netflow data for the year YEAR, month  MONTH, and day DAY is stored in HDFS at `HUSER/flow/csv/y=YEAR/m=MONTH/d=DAY/*`

-Data for oni-ml netflow analyses is currently stored in text csv files using the following schema:
+Data for spot-ml netflow analyses is currently stored in text csv files using the following schema:

 - time: String
 - year: Double